rootVIII/proxy_requests/README.md

 <br><br>
 Pass it a fully qualified URL when initializing an instance
 <br><br>
-The ProxyRequestBasicAuth subclass has a GET and POST that will override the Parent methods
+The ProxyRequestBasicAuth subclass has get, post, and post_with_headers methods that will override the Parent methods
 <br><br>

 <br><br>